-You have options on how to finance your legal education.
+You have options on how to finance your legal education at Syracuse.
 Awards are made to J.D. students through a variety of institutional, federal, and outside resources.

-Yellow Ribbon and other VA Benefits provide financial support for eligible student-veterans or dependents of veterans to attend law school.
-Apply for educational benefits through the VA and then work with the College of Law Financial Aid Office and Syracuse University’s Office of Veteran Success to process the award.
+- Yellow Ribbon and other VA Benefits provide financial support for eligible student veterans or dependents of veterans to attend law school. pply for educational benefits through the VA and then work with the College of Law Financial Aid Office and Syracuse University’s Office of Veteran Success to process the award.